charles-cai/MLX8-W2-DocumentSearch/.ben/README.md

 **1. "File not found" errors**
 - Ensure you've run the CBOW training before two-tower training
 - Check that triplets file path is correct
+- If using custom checkpoint directories, ensure both scripts use the same directory

 **2. Memory issues**
 - Reduce `--batch-size` for two-tower training